winitzki/scall/tutorial/programming_dhall.md

 fmap (fmap f) c0 == c0
 ```

-It follows that the computation `fmap (fmap f) c0` does not use the value `f`.
+It follows that the computation `fmap (fmap f) c0` _does not use_ the value `f`.

 Our code for `h t0` needs to compute `fmap (fmap h) c0`.
-Because that computation does not need the value `h`, Haskell will not perform any more recursive calls to `h`.
+Because that computation does not use the value `h`, and because Haskell's evaluation is lazy, Haskell will not perform any recursive calls to `h`.
 This is why the recursion terminates in the computation `h t0`.

 If the value `t0` had been a more deeply nested tree, we would need to expand the recursive definition of `h` more times.
-The required number of recursive calls is equal to the "depth" of the value `t0`.
+The required number of recursive calls is equal to the "recursion depth" of the value `t0`.
-(The subsection "Example: Sizing a Church-encoded type constructor" showed how to compute that depth for Church-encoded data types.)
+(The subsection "Sizing up a Church-encoded type constructor" showed how to compute that depth for Church-encoded data types.)

 We can now generalize this example to an arbitrary application of a hylomorphism.
 For brevity, we denote `h = hylo coalg alg`.